tomara-x/quartz/README.md

 alternatively you can download stable releases from: https://github.com/tomara-x/quartz/releases

-there's an experimental wasm build here: https://tomara-x.github.io/quartz/ (no audio input, no file loading/saving)
+there's an experimental wasm build here: https://tomara-x.github.io/quartz/ (no audio input, no file loading/saving, and no OSC)

 <details><summary>wasm building</summary>
 <p>